carbon-language/carbon-lang/docs/project/evolution.md

 -   Create a clear log of the rationale for why the project and language have evolved in particular directions.

-When there are questions, concerns, or issues with a proposal that needs to be resolved, Carbon uses its [governance](#governance-structure) system of [Carbon leads](#carbon-leads-1) to decide how to move forward.
+When there are questions, concerns, or issues with a proposal that need to be resolved, Carbon uses its [governance](#governance-structure) system of [Carbon leads](#carbon-leads-1) to decide how to move forward.
 Leads are fundamentally responsible for encouraging Carbon's ongoing and healthy evolution